automationhacks/slides/docs/_sources/docs/ui_automation_framework/01_introduction.md.txt

 ## What this talk is about ✅

-- How do we build a framework using selenium
+- How do we build a framework?
-- Some **considerations** while building a framework
+- Some **considerations**
 - Useful **design patterns**
 - Anti patterns to **avoid**

 ## What this talk is not about 🙅🏻‍♂️

-- What selenium is?
 - In-depth discussion about selenium's API
-- Definitive guide for framework building
+- Definitive guide
 - Perfect advice for all scenarios and contexts